weschej/WaboveGround/README.md

 A small sample of data is included below where the sensors were pressed with a finger to vary the readings.
 The current sampling interval is 1 second, so each data entry corresponds to 1 second.
 The data clearly shows the time that the finger was introduced.
 All 3 of the measured quantities changed.
 This proves the basic functionality of the system.

 ![Screenshot (170)](https://user-images.githubusercontent.com/83726389/117236191-3a809f00-adf6-11eb-94dc-bf0d39868fc2.png)

+# The Future
+The main goal of WaboveGround lies in improving the core functionality of this product.
+Currently, there is just a slide switch to pause the data logging process.
+In the not so distant future, a reset button will be added which will entirely remove the need to clear the logging file.
+Another point of improvement will be the implementation of an "on/off" switch.
+This will allow for the Arduino to remain plugged in without the loop executing.

+Additionally, more sensors could be added to further expand on the capabilities.
+For example, a lux sensor could be integrated allowing the system to record cloud coverage.
+The possibilities are endless, and our team hopes to continue to support this excellent product.